richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 draft: true
 ---

 An esteemed colleague of mine were talking recently about the concept of the 10x programmer.
-In our industry of software development a certain whisper of these mythological personas has spread far enough that I think it deserves attention.
-To those of you reading this who aren't software developers or new to it's tropes, 10x programmers are the demi-heroes of our industry.
+They exist in the software development industry as a whisper of mythological personas.
+To those of you who have never heard of this cliche, 10x programmers are the demi-heroes of our industry.
 They get massive accomplishments done with seemingly super-natural endurance and passion.
-Perhaps you think you or someone else you work with might be one?
-How would you know?
+Perhaps you think you are one ( or someone you know )?
+I challenge you with the question "How would you know?".
+This cliche has gone far enough that I think it deserves attention, and I think we can improve this anticoncept into a real concept.

-Understanding what makes a so-called 10x programmer has many uses:
+I will argue that understanding what makes a so-called 10x programmer has many uses:

-* improving the indentification valuable team members with exceptional skills and knowing why they are exceptional
+* improving the indentification valuable team members with exceptional skills
-* knowing concrete actions and reflection one can take to become a 10x programmer
+* identifying concrete actions and skills one can acquire to become a 10x programmer
-* dispelling useless ideas that distract the analysis of your organizations team
+* dispelling useless ideas that distract the analysis of your team's dimensions of talent

 ## Genus

-Let's begin by talking definitions.
+To improve this word what i'm going to do is attempt to give it a more solid definition that matches the intent I understand of the word and is logically consistent with the knowledge I know as a seasoned programmer.
+How should we do this?
 A useful definition should follow aristotlean structure:

 1. Give the word (term)
 2. Identify the group which the term belongs to (genus)
-3. Identify the differing properties from the group it belongs to (differentia)
+3. Identify the essential differing properties from the group the term belongs to (differentia)

-This first leads us to the question, "what is a 10x programmer in relation to?".
+This first leads us to the question, "what group is a 10x programmer in relation to?".
 There are many options:

-* relative to the worst programmers in existence
+* the worst programmers in existence amongst all programmers
-* relative to the average programmers in existence
+* the average programmers in existence amongst all programmers
-* relative to the entry level programmers within an organization
+* entry level programmers amongst an organization
-* relative to the average social perception of a programmer
+* the opinion of what an average programmer is amonst all programmers

+We come first to the recognition that 10x programmer really is a person in a relationship based on skill relative to others within group.
+I want to stress first that this relationship should ideally be objective ( existing in reality outside of the mind ) between programmers.
+We're wanting to stay as far from a subjective definition as possible, as many people can have imaginations of what programmers are rockstars despite lack of evidence.
+We're talking about real performance of some kind that's measurable in the same way that a marathon runner can be objectively measured vs another.

-We come first to the realization that 10x programmer really is an assignment of skill relative to another group, definitionally I think we should consider the genus the organization to which the programmer belongs to.
-When talking about comparison of skills I think it's important to try to isolate as many variables as possible.
-Defining the genus of a 10x programmer as "the organization the 10x programmer belongs to" helps us filter out non-essential comparisons.
-When we talk about 10x programmers we're not comparing a person to:
+Secondly, we come to the recognition that we need to make a useful categorization.
+When talking about comparison of skills I think it's important to try to isolate as many non essential variables as possible.
+Rarely are we trying to compare 10x programmers totally outside of a specific context.
+Consider for instance the choice of looking at 10x programmers at my organization.
+This choice allows us to completely eliminate many dimensions of programmers from consideration

-* programmers fresh out of school
+* programmers still in school
+* retired programmers
-* programmers in entirely different industries or skill sets
+* programmers in entirely different industries or skill sets outside of my organizations

-If we constrain our genus to only the organization a programmer works with, we end up with an useless comparison to anywhere outside of our organization.
-Consider a company where there's only brilliant programmers, there would never be a 10x programmer, yet a very junior entry level programmer entering into the company would suddenly make many 10x programmers.
-This isn't a useful definition.

-To resolve this problem, we must recognize that 10x programmer, must refer to a specific context of a role.
+The choice of definiting 10x programmers within the context of an organization may seem easy, but let me demonstrate some examples that show it's lack of utility.

+* One programmer works at a company with truly great programmers.
+All programmers at this organization are similarly skilled and there are no junior programmers.
+10x programmers don't exist in this world despite there being objectively great programmers.
+This choice of context has prevented us from recognizing how good the individual is at our organization actually are due to no contrast in relativity.
+* One programmer works at a company, they are average skilled, but every other developer at this company is completely miserable.
+Relatively, this person is a rockstar compared to their peers, a 10x only in the relation to bad programmers of this ill-fated company.
+This choice of context has prevented us from seeing the true averageness of the individual.

+10x programmer as a concept cannot be a relation within a organizational context as organizations can be greatly imbalanced.
+Let's consider an alternative choice of context to constrain our relations using a programmers *role*.
+When assigning 10x status we demand a specific context of a role.

-* 10x *graphics* programmers
+* 10x *graphics* programmer
-* 10x *intern* programmers
+* 10x *intern* programmer
-* 10x *web* programmers
+* 10x *web* programmer
 * 10x *principle* programmer

 Only compared to the role of a programmer as the genus does the terminology become useful.
-An organization can suddenly identify many questions:
+We suddenly have many more useful questions we can answer with such a constraint founded in evidence:

 * do we have top tier talent for the roles of programmers we hire?
 * are the interns we've hired of high quality?
 * is our software engineer of such high performance they deserve a promotion?

 These are the types of questions I believe the term 10x programmer was meant to answer.
-People we've grasped to label as exceptional.
+We want to identify that which is exceptional in our industry at many skills levels and in the context of specific types of work.

  ## Differentia